pvcnt/accio/docs/docs/install.md

 This section explains how to compile the Accio client from the source code.

+### 1. Install requirements

+The following dependencies must be met in order to build Accio:

+  * [Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is required to run both Bazel and Accio.
+  * [Bazel](https://bazel.build) is required to build Accio.
+  * [Git](https://git-scm.com/) is needed to keep Accio's source code up-to-date.
+  * Internet access is required to download dependencies both for Bazel and Accio.

+Bazel is our build tool of choice.
+Accio and Bazel require at least Java 8 (Accio only needs a JRE, but Bazel may need a JDK).
+[Bazel installation documentation](https://docs.bazel.build/versions/master/install.html) contains more information about how to install it on various platforms (Linux, macOS and Windows are supported).
+Accio requires at least Bazel 0.11.0.

-### 1. Clone the Git repository
+### 2. Clone the Git repository

 The source code is hosted inside a Git repository [on GitHub](https://github.com/privamov/accio).
-You need to [install Git](https://git-scm.com/downloads) first, if it is not already done.
 You can directly clone the repository to get the latest version of the source code.

 ```bash